 Practical classroom strategies for every learner

-A History Teaching Toolbox is written for both new and experienced classroom practitioners keen to bring history alive for their students and is written by award-winning history teacher Russel Tarr.
+A History Teaching Toolbox Volume 1 and Volume 2 are written for both new and experienced classroom practitioners keen to bring history alive for their students and is written by award-winning history teacher Russel Tarr.

 Russel Tarr is an exceptionally creative teacher.
 I've used many of his ideas in my own classes.
 After you read his book, I'm sure you'll be doing the same!- Larry Ferlazzo